cimt-unia/neuro_ai/EEG/README.md

 This voltage is **microscopic**: about **10 to 100 microvolts (µV)**.
 For comparison: a AA battery is **1,500,000 µV**.
 So brain signals are **1/15,000th** of a battery!

-That’s why EEG is so sensitive—and so easily polluted by noise.
+That’s why EEG is so sensitive and so easily polluted by noise.

 **VIDEO:** [**Neuronal electrophysiology**](https://www.youtube.com/watch?v=oa6rvUJlg7o)